KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 - If integration is complete, **Theon returns to Aion** —
   not in loss, but in **return to containment without loss of distinction**

-Where its entire journey becomes part of the **Source-field itself**.
+Where its entire journey
+resolves within the **Field of Aion** itself.

 **Integration is not death** —
 it is the **remembering of what you were always becoming**.